Market sentiment climbed to 2025 high ahead of new geopolitical shock

 Cash levels fell for the third consecutive month to 4.2 per cent from 4.5 per cent in May, but Bank of America said it was “not worrying” yet despite the figure approaching the critical 4 per cent level.

-International equities were expected to be the best-performing asset class over the next five years at 54 per cent while the proportion who believed US assets would dominate returns had fallen to less than a quarter.
+International equities were expected to be the best-performing asset class over the next five years at 54 per cent, while the proportion who believed US assets would dominate returns had fallen to less than a quarter.

 The proportion who believed bonds would outperform stood at just 5 per cent, while expectations for higher bond yields reached their highest level since August 2022, with a net 21 per cent anticipating higher yields over the past 12 months.

 These views were reflected in asset allocation decisions, with respondents increasing their exposure to global and emerging market equities while reducing their holdings in European equities and cash.
-They were most underweight US stocks, at a net 36 per cent.
+They were most underweight to US stocks, at a net 36 per cent.

-The Bank of America global fund manager survey questioned 222 respondents with US$587 billion in assets under management.
+The Bank of America Global Fund Manager Survey questioned 222 respondents with US$587 billion in assets under management.

 AUTHOR